luctst/learn-javascript/docs/this-keyword.md

 This time we call a regular function inside a method so the `this` keyword will return the window object because it's still a regular function.

 ## Current errors
-This is a list of the main errors that you can meet when you use data types:
+This is a list of the main errors that you can meet when you use this keyword:
 > **Note:** I'm not a wizard there is maybe some issue that you notice above so fell free to open an issue in the [github repo](https://github.com/luctst/learn-javascript) if you find a new error not mentioned above.